Table of Contents

 April

-Consider recommendation letters: Recommendation letters matter — after all, the knowledge recommendation writers have of you, and your work ethics help admissions teams see what you can bring to the program!
+Recommendation letters matter.
+After all, admissions teams can gauge your work ethic from people who know you best.
+It’s a great way to see what you’ll bring to the program!
 If you’re currently enrolled in an undergraduate program, your college professors might be the best people to ask for recommendation letters.
-If it’s been a long time since you’ve been in school, you can ask your co-workers, employers, or volunteer contacts.
+If it’s been a long time since you’ve been in school, consider asking your co-workers, employers, or volunteer contacts.

-Request Recommendation Letters: After considering the best candidates for writing your recommendation letters, it’s time to reach out!
-It’s always best to ask early so that the writers have ample time to write and to find new writers if any of your original candidates should refuse.
-Try to give your writers as much relevant information as possible to help them write the letters — your first draft of your personal statement, notes on what you’d like them to include, etc.
+After considering the best candidates, it’s time to reach out for recommendation letters!
+Ask early so people have ample time to write – and you’ll be able to find new writers if anyone happens to refuse.
+You may need to give your writers as much relevant information as possible to help them (e.g., first draft of your personal statement, notes on what to include).

 May

-Note that not all schools follow the same policy regarding standardized tests and retakes.
-Ensure that you do the necessary research into your programs of choice and find out how many retakes you are allowed to do, if at all.
+Not all schools follow the same policy regarding standardized tests and retakes.
+Be sure to do the necessary research into your intended programs to determine how many retakes are allowed (if at all).

 June

-Research financial aid: Now is the perfect time to find out what kind of financial aid is available to you, whether from the school, grants, or student loans.
-Research scholarships, assistantships, and fellowships for the programs you’re interested in.
+Figure out what kind of financial aid is available to you, whether from the institution, grants, or student loans.
+Research the scholarships, assistantships, and fellowships for programs you’re interested in.
 You can also look into FAFSA (Free Application for Federal Student Aid).

 July

-July is a good time to request your transcripts from your previous schools, at least if you haven’t done so yet.
-You might already know that when applying to grad school, you’ll need to submit your transcripts as one of the major requirements.
-All graduate schools will require transcripts!
+July is a good time to request transcripts from your previous schools – especially if you haven’t done so yet.
+When applying to grad school, transcript submission is one of the major requirements.
+All graduate schools require them!

-Retake your standardized tests like your GRE if you are unhappy with your initial GRE score.
+This is another time to consider retaking your standardized tests like your GRE if you are unhappy with your initial score.

 August

-Write the first draft of your personal statement.
 Now that you know more about the schools and programs you want to get into, you can write the first draft of your personal statement.
-At this point, you can write a general statement that you can revise later on.
-You may also want to write your statement of purpose, which is a short essay discussing your academic and professional background and interests.
+At this point, you can write a general statement that can be revised later.
+Think about writing your statement of purpose, which is a short essay discussing your academic and professional background and interests.

 September

-Remember that these statements should be clear and understandable while getting your point across well.
-Any professional in your intended field of study should be able to understand what you are trying to say, even if they aren’t interested or specializing in your specific sub-discipline.
+Remember: These statements should be concise while getting your point across.
+Any professional in your intended field of study should be able to understand what you are trying to say – even if they aren’t interested or specializing in your sub-discipline.

 October

-As you get closer to when to apply for grad school for fall 2023, remember that October is your last chance to retake any standardized tests if you are still unsatisfied with your results.
+As you get closer to applying for grad school in Fall 2026, pay attention to your testing.
+If you’re unsatisfied with your results, October is likely your last chance to retake any standardized tests.

 November

-As you are only a month away from your December deadline, now is the time to perfect your statement of purpose and personal statement.
+As you’re only a month away from your December deadline, now’s the time to perfect your statement of purpose and personal statement.
 Finalize your drafts!

 Gather all your materials and requirements and start completing all your application forms for your desired graduate schools.

-Now is also the time to send final reminders for your recommendation letters.
-Start collecting them if they are available.
+Send final reminders for your recommendation letters.
+Start collecting them as soon as they’re available.

 December

 This month is when most application forms are due.
-Finalize yours before you start submitting them!
+Finalize yours before submitting them!

 January

 If you thought the process of applying to grad school ended in December, you’d be wrong!
-January is the time for you to complete your FAFSA if you are an American intending to secure a federal loan for your studies.
+January is the time to complete FAFSA (assuming you’re an American citizen) in order to secure a federal loan for your studies.

 And that’s it — that’s the graduate school application timeline in a nutshell!

-Of course, you can always condense this process into a shorter period of time.
-However, we wouldn’t recommend cutting the timeline shorter than a year.
-You might still be able to complete your application in less than a year, but you’d certainly feel pressed for time.
-Additionally, you won’t have as much time to do test retakes, and your recommenders will have less time to write strong letters of recommendation for you.
+While you can always condense our process into a shorter period of time, we wouldn’t recommend cutting the timeline to fewer than 12 months.
+You’d be pressed for time, won’t have as many opportunities for test retakes, and your recommenders will have less time to write strong letters of recommendation for you.

 Frequently Asked Questions